judsonlmoore/judsonlmoore.com/_posts/peace-corps/2013-03-07-i-am-the-quiz-master.markdown

 - CLIFF RICHARD

-  45.Which mythological twins, raised by wolves, were the founders of Rome? - ROMULUS AND REMUS
+45. Which mythological twins, raised by wolves, were the founders of Rome? - ROMULUS AND REMUS

 46. What word with more than 10-syllables refers to the opposition to the disestablishment of the Church of England.
     ⁃ antidisestablishmentarianism